a-earthperson/mcSCRAM/README.md

-# mcSCRAM: Monte Carlo Enhancement for SCRAM Probabilistic Risk Assessment
+# mcSCRAM: Monte Carlo SCRAM

 > **⚠️ RESEARCH TOOL - ALPHA STAGE**
 > This is an experimental research implementation with unstable APIs subject to frequent changes.
 > Interfaces may change without notice between versions.

-**mcSCRAM** is a research fork of [SCRAM](https://github.com/rakhimov/scram) that extends the original probabilistic risk assessment tool with GPU-accelerated Monte Carlo simulation capabilities using SYCL and AdaptiveCpp.
+**mcSCRAM** is a fork of [SCRAM](https://github.com/rakhimov/scram) that extends the original probabilistic risk assessment tool with multicore CPU, GPU-accelerated Monte Carlo simulation capabilities AdaptiveCpp's SYCL backend.

 ## Project Origin